iPadOS 15 Problems: 5 Things You Need to Know

 Apple is working on a new iPadOS 15.1 milestone upgrade.
 Milestone upgrades typically bring a mix of new features, bug fixes, and security patches.

-If you’re struggling on iPadOS 15, or you’re nervous about upgrading to Apple’s new operating system, you might want to wait for Apple’s first batch of bug fixes for iPadOS 15 problems.
+If you’re struggling on iPadOS 15, or you’re nervous about upgrading to Apple’s new operating system, you might want to wait for Apple’s next batch of bug fixes for iPadOS 15 problems.

 You also might try moving your iPad to the iPadOS 15.1 beta.